Our service now covers areas all across Canada

 Brick is a durable material.
-However, brick joints have the tendency to deteriorate much more rapidly.
+However, brick joints have a tendency to deteriorate much more rapidly.
 Over time, the mortar that is used to make the joints will start chipping, thus affecting the water tightness of the surface.

 It is very important to fix damaged joints before you start facing bigger problems like water ingress.